-2. To support efforts to increase food literacy and the adoption of healthy, sustainable diets.

-- 4. To work to reduce food waste and its impact. - 5.
+- 2. To support efforts to increase food literacy and the adoption of healthy, sustainable diets. - 3.
+To support the production and consumption of local food. - 4.
+To work to reduce food waste and its impact. - 5.
 To support a diverse, healthy, and vibrant food culture. - 6.
 To develop a Wolfville Food Policy that captures and operationalizes all of these principles.